Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 Either way, you will arrive on the same page.

 You’ll be directed to the download page.
-On this page are your account API keys and the download link.
+Your account API keys and download link are on this page.

-Clicking the “Download WPForms” red button will start the download to your computer hard drive.
+Clicking the “Download WPForms” red button will start the download to your computer’s hard drive.
 From there, you can now upload the WPForms plugin to your WordPress blog.

 To upload the plugin, log in to your WordPress website.
 Then hover your mouse on “Plugin” in the admin side menu.
 Click on “Add New.”

-On the next page, click on “upload plugin” and select the WPForms plugin in a zip file from your computer, then wait for the upload to complete.
+On the next page, click “upload plugin,” select the WPForms plugin from your computer as a zip file, then wait for the upload to complete.

 Once the upload is completed, you need to activate the plugin.

-Upon activation, you will see the getting started page with a brief introduction video to WPForms.
-Here is the getting started video on how to create your first contact form.
+Upon activation, you will see the Getting Started page with a brief introduction to WPForms.
+Here is the video about getting started on creating your first contact form.

-If you don’t like watching video tutorials, this visual step guide will be of better use to you.
+If you don’t like watching video tutorials, this visual step guide will be more useful to you.

-Straight out of the box, the WPForms Pro account comes with additional add-ons.
+Out of the box, the WPForms Pro account includes additional add-ons.

-After the activation, you’d first want to go through the list of available add-ons.
-These add-ons bring more beauty and functionality to WPForms.
+After the activation, you should first review the list of available add-ons.
+These add-ons enhance WPForms with beauty and functionality.

-Constant contact addon is auto-installed and activated upon WPForms plugin Pro activation.
+The constant contact add-on is auto-installed and activated when the WPForms Pro plugin is activated.

-To see a list of available add-ons, hover your mouse on “WPForms” in the WordPress admin area menus.
+To see a list of available add-ons, hover your mouse over “WPForms” in the WordPress admin area menus.
 Then click on “addons” from the drop-down menu.

-On this page is a list of available addons you can install and integrate with your WPForms plugin.
+On this page, you can find a list of available add-ons you can install and integrate with your WPForms plugin.
 With a WPForms Pro account, you can access the following premium add-ons to improve your web form functionalities.

 - Mailchimp – Create a MailChimp Signup Form in WordPress.